New Student Orientation

-To assist new students in their transition into the University, WSU offers an orientation course (OR 100, Introduction to Higher Education) for incoming first-year students both fall and spring semesters.
+To assist new students in their transition into the University, WSU offers an orientation course, OR 100 - Intro to Higher Education , for incoming first-year students during fall semester.
 This course introduces students to services, activities, expectations, and opportunities at WSU and provides them with the means to network with other students, faculty, and staff.
-Incoming students register for OR 100 (1 S.H.) during New Student Registration.
-During fall semester OR 100 begins with academic and social activities the week prior to the start of the semester.
+Incoming students register during New Student Registration.
+The course begins with academic and social activities the week prior to the start of fall semester.

 TRIO Student Support Services

 TRIO Student Support Services is a federally funded program dedicated to providing individualized academic and personal support to facilitate lifelong learning and development.
 Student Support Services is designed to help students achieve their goal of graduating from college.
 The program provides a community of support for students who are first-generation college students, who have low income, or who have disabilities.
 Services include tutoring, academic advising, counseling, student leadership opportunities, and help in choosing a major.

 The Young Student Parent Support Initiative is also affiliated with this department and provides support groups and services to connect students who are also parents with resources in both Rochester and Winona to increase their academic success and good health.
 This program is part of a state-wide effort to establish student parent centers throughout Minnesota.
 WSU has been chosen to be the site to establish a center for southeastern Minnesota.

 Conveniently located one floor above the Warrior Hub, the Warrior Success Center is a one-stop resource for students seeking academic and career advice as well as other academic support services.
 Call or visit for an appointment.
 Hours: 8 am to 4:30 pm Monday through Friday during the academic year and 7:30 am to 4 pm Monday through Friday in the summer.